insightsengineering/scribe/README.md

 where `<r-version>` is e.g. `4.2`, `4.3` etc.

-In all cases the URL points to a directory where the `PACKAGES` file is located.
+In all cases the URL points to a directory where the `PACKAGES` file is located, without the trailing `/`.

 Additionally, on Windows it might be required to tell `scribe` where the R executable is located by using flag: `--rExecutablePath 'C:\Program Files\R\R-4.3.2\bin\R.exe'`.